 I wish that Apple would have left FCP7 on the market for some sort of transition period, but I get the feeling that this is the equivalent of Cortez burning his ships when he reached the New World: Apple wants their editors well motivated to move to the new shiny.

 A lot is still unclear, but thanks to Pogue’s FAQ, we have a decent idea of what things will be “fixed” and which things are consciously being left behind.
 It’s still unclear to me, in my frequent role as Online Editor, how finishing will work in this new system, but perhaps with better mixed format support and better format conversions through Compressor, there will be less to clean up.
 Time will tell.

 FCPx may not be ready for prime time, but its differences promise impressive advances in editing workflow once the kinks get straightened out.
 In the meantime, if FCP7 works for you right now, there’s no reason to stop using it.
 Apple may have mis-stepped by not overlapping the two for a short time at least, but hopefully “burning the ships” works on Apple’s side of the equation as well, and more pressure from editors will lead to faster updates with the features that are truly needed to make the Pro designation a valid one.

-Check out my new podcast about movies: The Optical.
+Check out my podcast about movie magic and VFX: The Optical.